nerabits/Surge-Manual/others/misc-options.md

 ### exclude-simple-hostnames

 Just like the skip-proxy parameter.
-This option lets requests using simple hostnames (without dot) handled by Surge VIF instead of Surge proxy.
+This option lets requests use simple hostnames (without dot) handled by Surge VIF instead of Surge proxy.

 ### external-controller-access